Video Render Time Calculator

 For long projects, consider test-rendering the heaviest section rather than the easiest section.
 A quiet talking-head clip may understate how slow the final export becomes once animated titles, color-heavy scenes, or noisy low-light footage appear.
 Using a representative or worst-case segment usually produces a safer estimate.
 If the deadline is strict, build in extra time anyway.
 Rendering is one of those steps where a comfortable margin tends to be more useful than perfect optimism.

-Limitations and Assumptions
+Limitations and Assumptions for Video Render Estimates

-Closing Thought
+Closing Thought on Video Export Planning

-Estimate Your Render Time
+Estimate Your Video Render Time

-Estimated Render Duration
+Estimated Video Render Duration

 Mini-Game: Render Queue Rush

-This optional arcade mini-game does not affect the calculator result, but it does echo the same idea: every export is a stream of frame batches that must be processed on time.
+This optional arcade mini-game does not affect the calculator result, but it does echo the same idea: every video export is a stream of frame batches that must be processed on time.
 Your goal is to keep three encoder lanes under control by triggering each batch right as it reaches the bright encode bar.
 It is quick to learn, scales up over about a minute, and ends with a short takeaway tied back to the calculator's inputs.

 Best score is saved locally.
 After each run, you will see a score summary and a short render-time takeaway here.